Elinor Florence, Author

-“One of the Best Canadian Books
+"One of the Most Popular Canadian Books Of All Time" — Kobo

 Broke and desperate, single mother Molly Bannister of Phoenix, Arizona, accepts the condition laid down in her great-aunt’s will: to spend one year in an abandoned farmhouse deep in the remote backwoods of northern Alberta.
 If she does, she can sell the farm and fund her four-year-old daughter Bridget’s badly needed medical treatments.